NaturalIntelligence/fast-xml-parser/README.md

 * Updated options : check snippet aboove
 * Parse boolean values as well.
 E.g. `"true"` to `true`
 * You can set pasrer not to *trim* whitespaces from attribute or tag /node value.
-* Tag / node and attribute value is by default HTML decoded.
-However CDATA value will not be decoded.
+* You can set pasrer to HTML decode Tag / node and attribute values.
+However CDATA value will not be HTML decoded.
 * Tag / node value will not be parsed if CDATA presents.
+* You can set validator and parser to allow boolean values.
 * Few validation and parsing bugs are also fixed